shigatan/FindDuplicatesInCSV/README.md

 #### External merge sort
-- Step1. divide file into chunks
+- Step1.
+Divide file into chunks fittable into memory (size can be adjusted)
-- Step2. sort each chunk and save result of sorting into temp file Sorting can be implemented using well known algorithm.
+- Step2.
+Sort each chunk and save result of sorting into temp file Sorting can be implemented using well known algorithm.
 I used Sorted Hash Map.
 Time complexity of insert entry to Sorted Hash Map will be O(log n).
 Extra space O(n).
-- Step3. read limited piece of data from each chunk file.
+- Step3.
+Read limited piece of data from each chunk file.
 In my implementation each chunk has associsated queue and I read data to these queues.
 - Step4.
 Compare first values in queues.
 Find queue with minimum value - target value
 - Step5.
 Started from this queue push element to output while value are equal target value.
 When elements are finished grab new piece of data from file or move to next queue.
 - Step6.
 When all queues have no values to output (== targe value) go to step 4.